nishant05gaurav/All-Notes/DSA/Algorithm.md

 ## Binary Tree
 - It is a fundamental hierarchical data structure where each node can have at most two children: a **left child** and a **right child**.
 - The topmost node in the tree is called the `root`.
-- We should a have nodes from left-right
+- We should have nodes from left-right
   ```md
            1 ---> Root (2 & 3--> its children)
          /   \